This post contains affiliate links. Click here to read my affiliate policy.

 Choose a structured plan and stick to it

 There are several versions of Paleo and quite a few programs you can choose to follow.
 If you are brand new to this way of eating, your best chance of success is to keep it simple and choose ONE plan and stick to it – it’s hard to succeed on Paleo if you try to use blog posts alone to guide you.
-These are just a few popular examples, with links to their books (highly recommended): the Whole30 (book, website), the Primal Blueprint (book, website), the 21-Day Sugar Detox (book, website), or if you really want a challenge, the Autoimmune Protocol (book, website).
+These are just a few popular examples, with links to their books (highly recommended): the Whole30 (book, website) (grab some Whole30 Desserts here), the Primal Blueprint (book, website), the 21-Day Sugar Detox (book, website), or if you really want a challenge, the Autoimmune Protocol (book, website).
 After you choose, read the book, read their site, and follow as written for the prescribed amount of time (21 or 30 days) and then go from there.
 Buying a cookbook or two can really help, too.

 Don’t start before you’re fully educated and prepared